Delimiter-Ashish/bpd-budget-payroll-analysis/README.md

 * Originally completed as part of **CAS CS 506 — Data Science Tools and Applications** (group course project)
 * I was responsible for the system design, full‑stack development (Flask + frontend), model training and evaluation, visualization.
-* Other group members contributed to statistical exploration, data cleaning, and parts of baseline modeling, integration, and documentation and reporting.
+* Other group members contributed to statistical exploration, data cleaning, and parts of baseline modeling, integration, documentation and reporting.

 ---